Rajakhera: Transportation and Connectivity

 The only mode of transport to Rajakhera is by road.
 The closest major Bus stands are in Agra and Dholpur.
 Both are approx. 38 km from Rajakhera.
 Rajasthan State Road Transport Corporation buses run between Agra and Rajakhera.
 Bus service from Rajakhera to Agra, and Rajakhera to Dholpur is available in every half-hour.
 Rajakhera is not connected with any railway line.
 The inter state transport is also from Rajakhera to Pinahat (formerly known as Shrinagar), a town in the Agra district, Uttar Pradesh India.

 The nearest metropolis cities are Agra and Morena.
 The nearest major railway stations are Dholpur Junction railway station and Agra Cantonment railway station.
 The nearest National Airports are Agra Airport and Gwalior Airport.
 The nearest International Airports are Noida International Airport, Indira Gandhi International Airport New Delhi, and Jaipur International Airport.

 Political and current affairs

+DP Sharma (born in Samona, Rajakhera) is an Indian digital diplomat at UNDP & UNESCO and computer scientist known for digital diplomacy.
+He is a national brand ambassador of the Swachh Bharat Mission (cleanliness mission) initiative of Prime Minister of India Narendra Modi.

-Shri Padhyumn Singh is a well-known politician and former Finance Minister in Government of Rajasthan, who served 7 terms as Member of the Legislative Assembly (India) from Rajakhera Assembly constituency till 2018.
-He is currently serving as President of 16th State Finance Commission of Rajasthan.
+Shri Pradyumn Singh is a well-known politician and former Finance Minister in Government of Rajasthan, who served 7 terms as Member of the Legislative Assembly (India) from Rajakhera Assembly constituency till 2018.
+He is currently serving as President of the 16th State Finance Commission of Rajasthan.

-Rohit Bohra, son of Padhyumn Singh of the Indian National Congress won the 2018 Rajasthan Legislative Assembly election and became Member of the Legislative Assembly (MLA) from Rajakhera constituency.
-He was re-elected in 2023 Rajasthan Legislative Assembly election from Rajakhera constituency.
+Rohit Bohra, son of Pradyumn Singh of the Indian National Congress, won the 2018 Rajasthan Legislative Assembly election and became Member of the Legislative Assembly (MLA) from Rajakhera constituency.
+He was re-elected in the 2023 Rajasthan Legislative Assembly election from Rajakhera constituency.